runlaizeng/data-512-a2/README.md

 ## Data Process and Analysis

-There will be visualizations to show:
+There will four table to show:

-1. the countries with the greatest and least coverage of politicians on Wikipedia compared to their population.
+- 10 highest-ranked countries in terms of number of politician articles as a proportion of country population
+- 10 lowest-ranked countries in terms of number of politician articles as a proportion of country population
+- 10 highest-ranked countries in terms of number of GA and FA-quality articles as a proportion of all articles about politicians from that country

-2. the countries with the highest and lowest proportion of high quality articles about politicians.
+- 10 lowest-ranked countries in terms of number of GA and FA-quality articles as a proportion of all articles about politicians from that country

 ```a2-bias-in-data.ipynb``` under ```scr``` folder contains all code and information of data processing and analysis.